prototypefund/Digital_Bargeld-docs/api-exchange.rst

   .. code-block:: tsref

     interface WithdrawRequest {
-      // Denomination public key (RSA), specifying the type of coin the client
+      // Hash of a denomination public key (RSA), specifying the type of coin the client
       // would like the exchange to create.
-      denom_pub: RsaPublicKey;
+      denom_pub_hash: HashCode;

       // coin's blinded public key, should be (blindly) signed by the exchange's
       // denomination private key